 What can you do to protect yourself from CSRs or individuals who have malicious intent?

 - For your online protection, be sure to use a VPN service to guard your actual location.

 Go deep – find out if your company’s data has been leaked.
-Even if you don’t find a new media article, it’s still possible that a company may still have their security and personal compromised.
+Even if you don’t find a new media article, it’s still possible that a company may still have its security and personnel compromised.

 Free Resource: https://haveibeenpwned.com/

-This website not only will help you determine if the company you’re in the process of doing business, you can find other companies who in the past you have given your personal information.
-Do not be victim and decide if you will do business with a company that may have security issues.
+This website will not only help you determine the company you’re in the process of doing business with, but you can also find other companies who have given your personal information in the past.
+Do not be a victim and decide if you will do business with a company that may have security issues.